-The FREE national pharmacy flu vaccination service commenced this year on 1st September 2017.
+The FREE national pharmacy flu vaccination service will commence again this year on the 1st September 2017.

 All adult patients who are eligible for NHS flu vaccinations will be able to have them free of charge at local community pharmacies in North Yorkshire.